 A medial branch nerve root block is performed to confirm that a facet joint is the source of pain.
 While the nerve block is diagnostic, it may be therapeutic providing pain relief.
 Depending on the number of spinal levels injected, the entire procedure is over in approximately 10 minutes.
 Patients may experience minor discomfort after the procedure, which is considered normal.
 It can take up to 48-72 hours for the steroid to go into effect.

 If you need an evaluation or consultation or are interested in this treatement, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
-We offer weekday and weekend appointments.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.